• Skip to main content

 Ingredients on a counter top.

-• Zucchini - you'll need about 1.5 pounds of spiralized zucchini for this recipe.
+• Zucchini - You'll need about 1.5 pounds of spiralized zucchini for this recipe.
 Zucchini or yellow summer squash have a neutral flavor and make a great pasta substitution, pairing well with alfredo sauce.
 Other great vegetables to spiralize include parsnips, carrots, and turnips.
 Spiralized veggies can also be substituted with about 8 ounces (dry, uncooked weight) of fettuccine to make a traditional fettuccine alfredo.

 • Butter - Unsalted butter can be substituted with salted butter (reduce the salt listed in half).